hive-engine/steemsmartcontracts-wiki/NFT-Airdrops-Contract.md

 ## Actions available

 ### `newAirdrop`
 Initiate a new airdrop.
-A fee of 0.1 BEE (can be changed by contract owner) for each NFT in the airdrop list is required (i.e 100 BEE/1000 NFT's).
+A fee of 0.01 BEE (can be changed by contract owner) for each NFT in the airdrop list is required (i.e 100 BEE/10,000 NFTs).
 Note that there must be enough tokens in the sender's account to initiate the airdrop.

 * requires active key: **yes**
 * can be called by: **anyone** (holding tokens and the NFT's to be airdropped)